w3bdesign/dfweb-v2/README.md

 ### Code quality:

+- Continuous Integration with CircleCI
-- E2E testing with Cypress through Netlify build plugins and netlify-plugin-cypress
+- E2E testing with Cypress and netlify-plugin-cypress
 - Unit testing with Jest and React-Testing-Library
 - Visual testing with Percy
 - Sonarcloud integration on every push to maintain code quality